scikit-image/scikit-image/INSTALL.rst

 `virtual environment
 <https://towardsdatascience.com/virtual-environments-104c62d48c54?gi=2532aa12906#ee81>`_.
-A virtual environment creates a clean Python environment that does not interfere with the existing system installation, can be easily removed, and contain only the package versions your application needs.
+A virtual environment creates a clean Python environment that does not interfere with the existing system installation, can be easily removed, and contains only the package versions your application needs.

 To install the current ``scikit-image`` you'll need at least Python 3.10.
 If